unnati026/Amplitude-and-Angle-Modulations/README.md

 ## Note

-- Replace the `audio_signal.mat` file with your desired audio input.
+- Replace the `videoplayback.wav` file with your desired audio input.
 - Adjust parameters as needed for different modulation indices, center frequencies, etc.